 1 cup of warm filtered water

-4 tbsp of whey, lemon juice, apple cider vinegar, plain yogurt or buttermilk
+4 tbsp of an acidic liquid such as whey, lemon juice, apple cider vinegar, plain yogurt or buttermilk

 1 tsp sea salt